MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR8ef9f402401bcc3-Effects-Corporation/section-1.367(b)-10.md

 (i) The terms *P, S,* and *T* have the meanings set forth in § 1.358-6(b)(1)(i), (ii), and (iii), respectively.

-(ii) The term *property* has the meaning set forth in section 317(a), except that the term property also includes -
+(ii) The term *property* has the meaning set forth in section 317(a), except that the term property also includes—

 (A) A liability assumed by S to acquire the P stock or securities; and